Common bottlenose dolphin

 The common bottlenose dolphin or Atlantic bottlenose dolphin (Tursiops truncatus) is one of three species of bottlenose dolphin in the genus Tursiops.
 While formerly known simply as the bottlenose dolphin, this term is now applied to the genus Tursiops as a whole.
 As considerable genetic variation has been described within this species, even between neighboring populations, many experts think additional species may be recognized and split out.

-The common bottlenose dolphin is a very familiar dolphin due to the wide exposure it receives in human care in marine parks and dolphinariums, and in movies and television programs.
+The common bottlenose dolphin is a very familiar dolphin due to the wide exposure it receives in captivity in marine parks and dolphinariums, and in movies and television programs.
 Common bottlenose dolphins inhabit temperate and tropical oceans throughout the world, absent only from polar waters.

 Description

 Common bottlenose dolphins have a grey coloration, a short beak, a single blowhole, and a hooked dorsal fin.
 The bottlenose is between 2 and 4 m long, and weighs between 150 and 650 kg.
 Males are generally larger and heavier than females.
 In most parts of the world, adult length is between 2.5 and 3.5 m; weight ranges between 200 and 500 kg.
-Dolphins have a short and well-defined snout that looks like an old-fashioned gin bottle, which is the source for their common name.
+Like the other bottlenose dolphins, they have a short and well-defined snout, which is the source for their common name.